lammps/lammps/doc/src/Manual_version.rst

 few weeks.
 Info on patch releases are on `this website page
 <https://www.lammps.org/bug.html>`_.

-Once or twice a year, only bugfixes and small, non-intrusive changes are included for a period of time, and the code is subjected to more detailed and thorough testing than the default automated testing.
+Once or twice a year, only bug fixes and small, non-intrusive changes are included for a period of time, and the code is subjected to more detailed and thorough testing than the default automated testing.
 The latest patch release after such a period is then labeled as a *stable* version.